manuelkiessling/freeab-server/USECASES.md

     {
       "status": "success",
-      "participantId": "da39a3ee5e6b4b0d3255bfef95601890afd80709"
+      "participantHash": "ade10f256b5dd91d75190ed9168f90866b403d7166d5154817b4ab0cad084316"
     }

 ### On error:

     {
-      "status": "failure",
-      "reason": "This is what went wrong..."
+      "error": {
+        "type": HTTP status code
+        "message": "Message for status code",
+        "detail": "Some details"
       }
+    }

-You must associate this id with the participant.
-If your participants are web users, you might want to store the id as a cookie.
-Do not create a new identifier for a participant that already has an id - for known participants, simply request decisionsets.
+You must associate this hash with the participant.
+If your participants are web users, you might want to store the hash as a cookie.
+Do not create a new identifier for a participant that already has a hash - for known participants, simply request decisionsets.

 # Request experiment data for a known participant

 ## Request

-    GET /participants/<id>/decisionsets/
+    GET /participants/<participantHash>/decisionsets/

 ## Response

-### On success, if participant is part of any experiments:
+### On success, if participant is part of one or more experiments:

     {
       "status": "success",
+      "decisionsets":
+      [
-      "decisionsets": {
+        {
-        "Checkout page buttons": {
+          "experimentName": "Checkout page buttons",
+          "params": {
             "button-color": "#ff99ee",
             "show-note": false,
             "increase-price-by": 4.00
+          }
         },
+        {
+          "experimentName": "Homepage Test 2014-09",
-        "Homepage teaser": {
+          "params": {
-          "teaser-id": 5,
+            "teaser-id": "hfuz734"
-          "skip-second-step": true
           }
         }
+      ]
     }

 ### On success, if participant is not part of any experiments: